JamesHight/php-code-examples/Real-Time Metrics/README.md

 	B72_Metrics::timerStart('facebook.login');
 	// Execute some code
 	B72_Metrics::timerEnd('facebook.login');

-	// Monitor memory usage by each request B72_Metrics::histogram('memory_usage', memory_get_usage(true));
+	// End execution timer, log peak memory usage,

-	// End execution timer and pass all data to B72_Log_Metrics to be sent to the metrics server B72_Metrics::end();
+	// pass all data to B72_Log_Metrics so it can sent to the metrics server B72_Metrics::end();